MicrosoftDocs/PowerShell-Docs/reference/7.0/Microsoft.PowerShell.Core/About/about_Jobs.md

 If you run a command that takes a long time to complete, you can use the properties of the job object to determine when the job is complete.
-The following command uses the `Get-Job` object to get all of the background jobs in the current session.
+The following command uses the `Get-Job` object to get all the background jobs in the current session.

 ```powershell
 Get-Job